swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 ## Tables are sets

-The bare minimum way of interacting with a set is to take a look at all or some of its elements.
+The bare minimum way of interacting with a set, is to take a look at _some or all_ of its elements.
 That is exactly what this query is doing.
-We're selecting a subset of a set elements based on a few conditions, and representing each element of this subset in some format.
+We're selecting a subset of a set, based on a few conditions, and representing each element of this subset in some format.
 Recall that a subset of a set is _also a set_ in itself.
 Which allows us to do something like:

 ```sql
 SELECT something